 Academy Award-winner (and four-time nominee) as well as noted Hollywood liberal and nice guy Matt Damon told reporters at the Sundance Film Festival that the Academy’s move to diversify its voting membership is “a wonderful first step,” but noted that there’s still “a long, long, long way to go.”
 But that was the very same Matt Damon whose comments last fall on diversity during the fourth season premiere of HBO’s “Project Greenlight” make Chris Rock’s Oscar point perfectly.
 Damon sparked controversy after the actor interrupted a (black female) colleague’s concerns about the need for diverse hiring practices only to dismiss them.
 In the reality show, new and emerging filmmakers are given a chance to direct a feature.
 Show producers Damon and Ben Affleck enlisted a group of other Hollywood producers to help them choose their director finalists.
 Not surprisingly, the group included a bunch of white guys, just one white woman and no people of color.
 The finalists were flown to Los Angeles to meet in person with the producers.
 At these meetings, they introduce Effie Brown, an experienced Hollywood producer and a black woman, to the mix.
 Watch what happened.

-Note the Damon quote: “I’m glad Effie flagged the issue of diversity for all of us, because filmmaking should throw a broader net and it’s high time for that to change.
+Note the Damon quote (which is not completely captured in the video above): “I’m glad Effie flagged the issue of diversity for all of us, because filmmaking should throw a broader net and it’s high time for that to change.
 But ultimately, if you suddenly change the rules of this competition at the eleventh hour, it just seems like you would undermine what the competition was supposed to be about, which is about giving somebody this job based entirely on merit, and leaving all other factors out of it.
 It’s just strictly a filmmaking competition.
 I think the whole point of this thing is that you go for the best director, period.
 This is what we have and this is what we have to choose, and the only thing I can go by is the work that they’ve done.”
-Brown later acknowledged that the edited version that aired (and which is shown and quoted above) was more benign that what happened in real time: “That was a more polite version of that exchange.”
+Brown later acknowledged that the edited version that aired (and which is shown and quoted above, in part) was more benign that what happened in real time: “That was a more polite version of that exchange.”